ifurusato/krz03-os/README.rst

 The original PiconZero library has been included and significantly refactored as a Python class, so it is not an external dependency.

+To improve performance, if you don't need the avahi-daemon, disable it:

+   sudo systemctl disable avahi-daemon

 Status
 ******